HOW MUCH DOES A WELL COST?

 CAN I GET PICTURES OF THE PLACE I HELPED SPONSOR A WELL?

-Maybe.
 We will try.
 But you have to remember we are helping people who do not have the basic needs of life, and with drillers everywhere except Haiti who are nationals.
-Often we have to wait until the supervising missionary or national leader goes to the spot, and has available time and resources to take pictures and send them to us.
-We do have representative pictures from countries, and you can find those on the FINISHED PROJECTS pages to help you as you celebrate.
+Often we have to wait until the supervising missionary or national leader goes to the location, and has available time and resources to take pictures and send them to us.
 If you pay for a specific well, you can request information on the village/community, and we will give you what we have.
 Much of what is available you will find on the website.

 If you would like to visit Clear Blue projects while you are visiting a field or serving in some other way, we will be happy to get you connected.